-UPDATE 1-Turkish lira weakens after cenbank repos resume, FX purchase move
+UPDATE 2-Turkish lira weakens after cenbank repos resume, FX purchase move

 By Nevzat Devranoglu and Daren Butler

-ANKARA/ISTANBUL, May 21 (Reuters) - The Turkish lira weakened on Tuesday after the central bank lowered the swap market lira interest rate and opened a repo auction for the first time in nearly two weeks, reversing a policy tightening step it had taken to support the currency.
+ANKARA/ISTANBUL, May 21 (Reuters) - The Turkish lira weakened on Tuesday after the central bank lowered the swap market lira interest rate and held a repo auction for the first time in nearly two weeks, reversing a policy tightening step it had taken to support the currency.

-A currency crisis last year wiped nearly 30% off the lira’s value against the dollar.
-It has lost some 12% this year on concerns over ties with Washington and a re-run of Istanbul’s mayoral election next month.
+A currency crisis last year wiped nearly 30% off the lira’s value against the dollar and it has fallen further in 2019.

-The central bank opened a 17 billion lira ($2.8 billion) repo, the first since suspending them on May 9.
+The central bank injected 17 billion lira ($2.8 billion) in the repo, the first since it suspended them on May 9.
 It lowered the lira interest rate in swap transactions to 24% from 25.5%.
-Bankers said the moves will gradually lower the average cost of funding back to the bank’s policy rate of 24% from 25.5%.
+Bankers said this would gradually lower the average cost of funding by the same amount, to the bank’s policy rate of 24%.

-The steps came as investors weighed up Turkey’s banking watchdog decision to impose a settlement delay for FX purchases of more than $100,000 by individuals.
+The steps came as investors weighed up Turkey’s banking watchdog decision to impose a one-day settlement delay for FX purchases of more than $100,000 by individuals.
 Bankers said that move could raise concerns about capital controls.

+“The administration seems to be increasingly desperate to keep the lira stable at all costs ahead of the re-run of the crucial vote in Istanbul,” said Rabobank emerging markets forex strategist Piotr Matys, commenting on the forex purchases move.

+“Instead of providing investors with a much needed assurance, such measures will have the opposite effect, as the market will interpret it as rising interference in the banking sector.”

 A BDDK watchdog letter sent to banks on Monday said the settlement date for those purchases of more than $100,000 — or equivalent in other currencies — will be the following day.

-“Not a particularly encouraging sign - people will worry that this is beginning down the road towards capital controls,” said Timothy Ash, head of emerging market research at Blue Bay Asset Management.
+“This one-day delay on FX transaction for retail investors is curious, especially when they take away the increase in rates in the morning,” said Charles Robertson, global chief economist at Renaissance Capital.
+“It’s a hint of capital controls, and the threat of more is implicit.”

-Beste Naz Sullu, of Gedik Investment, said: “There are efforts to take some steps that will block speculative forex demand.
-Yesterday the BDDK took such a move.
-But the market does not like measures such as this much.”
+Beste Naz Sullu, of Gedik Investment, said the BDDK was trying to curb foreign exchange speculation, but added that the market “does not like measures such as this much”.

+The BDDK said on Tuesday the forex purchases move, effective from Tuesday, aimed to prevent “unnecessary and unjust harm” to the market, particularly by high-frequency traders.

 Authorities have recently taken unorthodox steps to protect the currency, including state banks selling dollars.
 Ankara also raised a tax on some foreign exchange sales to 0.1% from zero last week to discourage Turks converting savings to foreign currencies.